 From time to time, TDF Stages will highlight exciting Off and Off-Off Broadway theatre companies with exclusive “getting to know you” videos.
-Today, we’re featuring the York Theatre Company, which specializes in musicals new and old.
-(Along with York staff, the film features Stephen Temperley, whose play Souvenir premiered at the York before moving to Broadway.)
+Today we’re featuring Company XIV, a dance-theatre company where art and entertainment crash together.

 This video was directed by Mark Blankenship, TDF’s online content editor, and shot and edited by Nicholas Guldner.

 December 17, 2014 No Comments

 The surprisingly rich audience participation in Every Brilliant Thing